jahredhope/tutorial-rock-paper-scissors/TURORIAL.md

 ## Step 13: Deploying the Site

-If you've got this far you should probably publish your work somewhere so people can see what you've built.
+If you've got this far, you should probably publish your work somewhere, so people can see what you've built.

 One of my favourite ways to publish a quick site is using [Surge](https://surge.sh).

 Don't forget to replace `<your_subdomain_here>` with your own name.
-You don't need to register anything before hand, as long as it's not already taken.
+You don't need to register anything beforehand, as long as it's not already taken.

 ```bash

 pnpm build

 ```

 ```bash

 pnpx surge --domain <your_subdomain_here>.surge.sh dist

 ```

 ## Next steps

-If you want to do more to make the app unique perhaps consider some of the following challenges:
+If you want to do more to make the app unique, perhaps consider some of the following challenges:

 - Fit the canvas to the screen.
 Don't forget to update on screen resize.

-- Performance optimise the code for 1000+ pieces.
+- Performance optimize the code for 1000+ pieces.
 Making use of Chrome/Firefox Profiler Flame Charts can be a great place to start.

 - Add buttons and inputs to allow the user to pause, reset, or configure the game.